Causal Inference Under Unmeasured Confounding With Negative Controls: A Minimax Learning Approach: Finite Sample Analysis of Estimators without Stabilizers under Realizability and Closedness

-Recently, there have been intense interest in minimax approaches that reformulate the nonparametric IV regression problem via \cref{eq:strategy1}, \cref{eq:strategy2}, or other closely related variants.
-The resulting minimax formulation is more analogous to the M-estimation (or empirical risk minimization) framework predominant in machine learning and statistics, which naturally permits more general function classes.
-For example, \citet{LewisGreg2018AGMo,ZhangRui2020MMRf} use the reformulation in \cref{eq:strategy1}, while \citet{DikkalaNishanth2020MEoC,ChernozhukovVictor2020AEoR,LiaoLuofeng2020PENE} employ the reformulation in \cref{eq:strategy2}.
-Moreover, \citet{NIPS2019_8615,bennett2020variational,MuandetKrikamol2019DIVR} consider different variants that are closely related to the reformulation in \cref{eq:strategy2}.
-However, as we dicuss below \cref{lemma: est2-motivate}, the distinction between the reformulations in \cref{eq:strategy1} and \cref{eq:strategy2} are subtle.
-Notably, \citet{DikkalaNishanth2020MEoC} provide a thorough analysis of the convergence rates of their minimax estimators.
-We build on their analysis technique when analyzing the bridge function estimators based on estimation strategy II in \cref{sec: strategy2} (see \cref{thm:w_function_easy}).

-Minimax estimators have been also employed in a variety of other contexts, such as the estimation of the causal effects \citep{WongRaymondKW2018Kcfb,ChernozhukovVictor2020AEoR,HirshbergDavid2019AMLE} and reinforcement learning policy evalution \citep{FengYihao2019AKLf,UeharaMasatoshi2019MWaQ,YangMengjiao2020OEvt}, when all confounders are measured.
-Unlike these literature, our paper focuses on the more challenging setting with unmeasured confounders and addresses the confounding problem by using negative controls.
+Recently, there have been intense interests in minimax approaches that reformulate the nonparametric IV regression problem via \cref{eq:strategy1}, \cref{eq:strategy2}, or other closely related variants \citep{LewisGreg2018AGMo,ZhangRui2020MMRf,DikkalaNishanth2020MEoC,ChernozhukovVictor2020AEoR,LiaoLuofeng2020PENE,NIPS2019_8615,bennett2020variational,MuandetKrikamol2019DIVR}.
+The resulting minimax formulation is more analogous to the empirical risk minimization framework predominant in machine learning, which naturally permits more general function classes.
+Notably, \citet{DikkalaNishanth2020MEoC} provide a thorough analysis of the convergence rates of their minimax estimators. {Our theoretical analysis for the minimax estimators with stablizers build on their analysis (see \cref{thm:w_function_easy,thm:q_function_easy}) .} Minimax estimators have been also employed in a variety of other contexts, such as the estimation of the causal effects \citep{ChernozhukovVictor2020AEoR,HirshbergDavid2019AMLE} and reinforcement learning policy evaluation \citep{FengYihao2019AKLf,YangMengjiao2020OEvt,UeharaMasatoshi2021FSAo}, when all confounders are measured.
+Unlike this literature, our paper focuses on the more challenging setting with unmeasured confounders and addresses the confounding problem by using negative controls.